-Ultimately, we’re all guests on this planet and we’re called to play a role in caring for creation.
+Ultimately, we’re all guests on this planet.
 By embracing recycling and other environmentally friendly practices as a spiritual practice, we can preserve the environment for future generations, while living our own lives in a more meaningful and intentional way.

 Decent weather is finally here, so it’s time to get out our gardening tools and become growers again.
 But our gardens aren’t the only things that need tending.
 There are other parts of our lives that need us to become growers again, too.

 A few weeks ago I preached a sermon about gardening.
 (Fair warning: If you heard my sermon, some of this is going to sound familiar.)
 The sermon was based on a lecture Leonard Sweet gave when he was in town earlier this year, describing the interaction between God and humankind in Genesis 2.

 Taking a deep dive into the text, Sweet conjured up an image of God sitting in the dirt, making mud pies.
 Not coincidentally, the word for humankind in the passage [adam] shares the same root as the Hebrew word that is used for dirt or ground [adamah].